Training A Puppy To 'Lie Down'

 gets it right will teach him to follow commands only when food

-is offered.
 Instead of treats, reward your puppy with extra praise

 and lots of cuddles!